Mircho/tanksensor/README.md

 ### Frequency counter

-For reporting frequency from the flow meter ESP32 RMT periphery and a sacrifical pin are used to control the input gate of the GPIO counter.
-There is no need for external periphery for this to run.
-Initialization and control happens in a separate FreeRTOS task for tighter timing.
+A GPIO pin is using the counting periphery.
+Precise gate timing is achieved using the RMT periphery, and this requires sacrificing a GPIO pin.
+Count results and reporting is handled in a separate FreeRTOS task.

-Additionally for testing the logic of the above LEDC periphery is used by redirecting it's output via the device multiplexing control to the same pin on which finally the external sensor will be attached.
+Additionally for testing the logic of the counter LEDC periphery is used by redirecting it's output via the device multiplexing control to the same counting GPIO pin on which the external sensor is attached.
 This functionality is optional and can be turned off by changing this line in `mos.yml`

 ```
 cflags: